 A rare opportunity to visit this special place in the Cradle of Humankind

 Do you know what a folly is (apart from various current heads of state)?
 And what is a potager?
 This is your chance to find out.
 And at the same time you can have a wonderful day out of Joburg and support a really worthwhile charity.
-On the weekend of the 14th and 15th October the privately owned farm of Mulligatawny will be opened to the public.
-And best of all, proceeds go to the St St George’s Turning Point Foundation an amazing organization which helps young people acquire vocational skills and obtain work.
+The privately owned farm of Mulligatawny holds occasional open days with all proceeds going to the St St George’s Turning Point Foundation an amazing organization which helps young people acquire vocational skills and obtain work.

 This 40 acre property was purchased in 2002 by the interior designer Michael Hogan.
 Originally a tobacco farm and then a flower farm, it was completely derelict.
 Hogan set about clearing and relandscaping, removing many alien species like syringas, jacarandas and poplars.
 His vision remained heavily dependent on European prototypes, even down to echoes of Monet’s water gardens at Giverney.
 Yes – there are over 130 varieties of water lilies as well as a thousands of roses plus an amazing orchard.
 And then let’s not forget the potager – which is basically a vegetable or kitchen garden … but set out in formal and elaborate designs.

 And then there are built echoes of 18th Century European landscape devices such as follies and even a grotto.
 Some people settle for concrete gnomes and metal birds in their garden but wealthy landowners back then introduced buildings into the landscape which had no practical purpose (hence the name ‘folly’) but were rather decorative and symbolic.
 So ruined cottages and watermills suggested rural values; eastern temples and pyramids were built to evoke exotic travel both geographically and back in time; and of course Graeco-Roman ruins were a favourite suggesting classical values and learning.